 Step 3: User Licenses

 In the SaaS world, there are generally two ways to determine cost.
 A concurrent licensing model, or a named user model.
 NetSuite opts for a name user model, and therefore your price is heavily reliant on the number of employees that need to use the system.
-However, there are a range of different user licenses that you can opt for, and we will now describe these below.
+However, there are a range of different user licenses that you can opt for, and ways to make the total cost slightly cheaper.

 Full User License